Killing of Kathleen O'Hagan

-On 7 August 1994, Kathleen O'Hagan, a 38-year-old mother of five who was seven months pregnant, was shot dead at her home near Greencastle, County Tyrone.
-The shooting occurred while she was alone with her children; her husband was away at the time.
-The Ulster Volunteer Force (UVF) later claimed responsibility.
-No one has been charged or convicted in connection with her murder.
+On 7 August 1994, Kathleen O'Hagan, a 38-year-old woman who was seven months pregnant, was shot and killed at her home outside Greencastle in County Tyrone.
+The gunmen struck while she was in the house with her children; her husband was away.
+The Ulster Volunteer Force (UVF) later said it was responsible for the attack.
+No one has been arrested or convicted in relation to the killing.

 Background

 Kathleen was originally from Bellaghy, County Londonderry, and moved to County Tyrone after marrying Paddy O'Hagan.
 The couple lived in a rural bungalow near Greencastle, County Tyrone with their five children.
 At the time of her death, she was seven months pregnant with their sixth child.

 Paddy was a former republican prisoner who had served a sentence in the Maze Prison for firearms possession.
 Reports described the family as having faced sustained harassment by Crown forces following his release.
-Paddy was reportedly stopped frequently at checkpoints while travelling with his sons, removed from the car, subjected to aggressive searches, and threats made on his life.
+Paddy was reportedly stopped frequently at checkpoints while travelling with his sons, removed from the car, subjected to aggressive searches, and threatened.

 In 1988, security forces launched a raid on the O'Hagan home.
 The house was sealed off for several days, during which JCB diggers were brought in to excavate the floors of the property.
 Paddy was arrested during the operation.

-Murder
+Killing

-On 7 August 1994, Kathleen, aged 38, was at home with her five young children, the eldest aged eight, while her husband, Paddy, attended a family reunion.
+On 7 August 1994, Kathleen, aged 38, was at home with her five young children, the eldest aged eight, while her husband attended a family reunion.
 Gunmen forced entry through the back door using a sledgehammer.
 Her youngest child, Thomas, aged 15 months, was lying in a cot in the bedroom with her at the time.
 One of Kathleen's sons later recalled hearing a loud crash in the kitchen, followed by her pleading, "No, no, don’t do this", before gunfire rang out.
 Kathleen and her unborn child were killed.
 Her children entered the room and found her body; Thomas was still in the cot, unharmed.
 The bedroom showed signs of heavy gunfire, with multiple bullet holes visible on the walls, including above the cot.
 The children hid until their father returned.

 When Paddy arrived home at approximately 4 am, his sons ran to him, shouting that "bad boys were here and broke the glass.
 Mummy's shot and she's in heaven."